Public Health Research

 Who is involved in this project?

-Partners include representatives from the Departments of Epidemiology & Public Health and General Practice (UCC), Health Promotion Department (HSE South), Community Work Department (HSE South), Department of Public Health (HSE South), Directorate of Community andEnterprise(Cork City Council), and NICHE (Community Health Project located in Knocknaheeny /Hollyhill area ofCork’s North side).
+Partners include representatives from the School of Public Health and General Practice (UCC), Health Promotion Department (HSE South), Community Work Department (HSE South), Department of Public Health (HSE South), Directorate of Community andEnterprise(Cork City Council), and NICHE (Community Health Project located in Knocknaheeny /Hollyhill area ofCork’s North side).

 Why has this initiative been developed?